OXID-eSales/developer_documentation/update/eshop_from_53_to_6/database.rst

 The database engine in OXID eShop 4.10 / 5.3 is mostly MyISAM.
 In OXID eShop 6, the database engine is InnoDB for all database tables.

-* Migrating the database with the scripts (@todo add scripts from https://oxid-esales.atlassian.net/browse/OXDEV-83) from MyISAM to InnoDb may need some time, additional disk space and RAM.
+* Migrating the database with the scripts (see the previous section) from MyISAM to InnoDb may need some time, additional disk space and RAM.
 Be sure to plan a maintenance window in your production shop, provide enough disk space and RAM on your MySQL server.
 * If you implemented your own queries to OXID eShop database tables, be sure to sort the results explicitely